Overview

 Communications Tools

 Maintaining communication is an integral part of a successful flexible work arrangement.
-Employees must consider the importance of tools such as voicemail, email, electronic calendar, laptop computers, remote internet access, shared electronic folders and files, flash drives, and cell phones, and ensure you know how to use them.
+Employees must consider the importance of tools such as voicemail, email, electronic calendar, laptop computers, remote internet access, shared electronic folders and files, flash drives, and cell phones, and ensure they know how to use them.
 Seek assistance from University Technology Services early on in the process for assistance with equipment or networking needs.
 Where possible, meetings should have virtual attendance options available that you can request in advance.

 McMaster University offers Microsoft Office 365 at no charge to students, staff, and faculty, and includes access to leading productivity and collaboration tools for everyone in the community.
 One such tool within O365 is Teams.
 Teams has the potential to optimize communication between staff, faculty and various teams.
 Groups can organize and create teams to have a central location to discuss projects, host virtual meetings, and share documents in a place that everyone can access.